ray-project/ray/java/doc/api.rst

 ``@RayRemote``
 ~~~~~~~~~~~~~~

-The annotation of ``@RayRemote`` can be used to decorate static java
+The ``@RayRemote`` annotation can be used to decorate static java
-method or class.
+methods and classes.
 The former indicates that a target function is a remote
-function, which is valid with the follow requirements. \* it must be a
+function, which is valid with the follow requirements.

+- It must be a public static method.
-public static method \* parameters and return value must not be the
+- Its parameters and return value cannot be primitive types like int or
-primitive type of java such as int, double, but could use the wrapper
-class like Integer,Double \* the return value of the method must always
-be the same with the same input
+  double but can use wrapper classes like Integer or Double.
+- The method must be deterministic for task reconstruction to behave correctly.

-When the annotation is used for classes, the classes are considered
+When the annotation is used for a class, the class becomes an actor class
-actors(a mechanism to share state among many remote functions).
+(an encapsulation of state shared among many remote functions).
 The
 member functions can be invoked using ``Ray.call``.
 The requirements for
-an actor class are as follows. \* it must have an constructor without
+an actor class are as follows.

+- It must have a constructor without any parameters.
-any parameter \* if it is an inner class, it must be public static \* it
+- Any inner class must be public static.
-must not have a member field or method decorated using
+- It must not have a member field or method decorated using ``public static``,
-``public static``, as the semantic is undefined with multiple instances
-of this same class on different machines \* an actor method must be
+  as the semantic is undefined with multiple instances of this same class on
+  different machines
-decorated using ``public`` but no ``static``, and the other requirements
+- An actor method must be decorated using ``public`` but not ``static``
-are the same as above.
+- The other requirements are the same as for remote functions.

 ``Ray.call``
 ~~~~~~~~~~~~

+Here is a simple example of invoking a remote function using ``Ray.call``.

 .. code:: java

     RayObject<R> call(Func func, ...);

-``func`` is the target method, continued with appropriate parameters.
+Here, ``func`` is the target method and the ``...``'s should be filled in with the arguments to ``func``.
+In addition, the following must hold.
-There are some requirements here:

--  the return type of ``func`` must be ``R``
+-  The return type of ``func`` must be ``R``.
--  currently at most 6 parameters of ``func`` are allowed
+-  Currently at most 6 parameters of ``func`` are allowed.
--  each parameter must be of type ``T`` of the correspondent ``func``'s parameter, or be the lifted ``RayObject<T>`` to indicate a result from another ray call
+-  Each parameter must have the same type ``T`` as the corresponding parameter to ``func``, or it must have the type ``RayObject<T>`` to indicate a result from another ``Ray.call`` invocation.

-The returned object is labled as ``RayObject<R>`` and its value will be put into memory of the machine where the function call is executed.
+The returned object is labeled as ``RayObject<R>`` and its value will be put into the object store on the machine where the function call is executed.

 ``Ray.put``
 ~~~~~~~~~~~

-You can also invoke ``Ray.put`` to explicitly place an object into local
+You can also invoke ``Ray.put`` to explicitly place an object into the object
-memory.
+store.

 .. code:: java